Nvrtis/code-refactor/README.md

 css document:
--cleaned up and fixed classes and ids, so that we dont have unecessary code -added hover and focus on buttons, to help with accessibility
+-cleaned up and fixed classes and ids, so that we dont have unecessary code -added hover and focus on buttons, to help with accessibility -added overflow for the document, to help when changing the size of window. will not fix the problem, since i havent learned media query